spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

     * If `arr[j]` is greater than pivot, simply increment `j` by 1, and begin again.
     * Else, if `arr[j]` is less than pivot, then increment `i` by 1 *and **then*** swap the values found at `arr[j]` and `arr[i]`.
 Finally, increment `j` by 1.
 If `i === j`, don't worry; the element does not change and the process can move forward.
 1. When `j === end`, swap the pivot value (found at `arr[end]`) with the index `i + 1`.
 Now, all values before the pivot value should be lesser, and all values to the right of the pivot value should be greater.
 We've created a new partition on either side of the pivot!
-1. Then, call the quicksort function again on both partitions (not including the pivot, which is now already in its correct location):
+1. Then, call the `quickSort` (defined later) function again on both partitions (not including the pivot, which is now already in its correct location):
     ```javascript
     quickSort(arr, start, pivotIndex - 1) // the left partition
     quickSort(arr, pivotIndex + 1, end) // the right partition